spryker/spryker-docs/docs/scos/dev/architecture/programming-concepts.md

     link: docs/scos/dev/architecture/code-buckets.html
 ---

-Having covered the main architectural concepts of the Spryker’s Commerce OS, front-end, modularity, and the application and software layers, we will dive deeper inside these approaches and explain the main software and coding concepts in Spryker.
+Having covered the main architectural concepts of the Spryker’s Commerce OS, frontend, modularity, and the application and software layers, we will dive deeper inside these approaches and explain the main software and coding concepts in Spryker.
 There are 7 main software concepts in Spryker.

 ## Facade